 Design as key differentiator amongst commodities:

-Especially with software, the actual tech that make the apps we use “go” continues to become stronger, faster and less expensive.
+Especially with software, the actual tech that makes the apps we use “go” continues to become stronger, faster, and less expensive.
 The tools to help us create continue to improve and the level of abstraction increases as processing power allows us to have increasingly high level, simple ways to go from idea to product.
 The result of all of this is a lower barrier for entry into creation and, as a result, more competition.
 In this world, the efforts that win more attention are always the ones that are the most intuitive and fun to use.
 In a world of massive choice, the offerings with the best design win the market.
-There were dozens of messaging apps before Slack but Slack largely won because they’d designed something that performed the same basic function in way people enjoyed more and got more out of.
+There were dozens of messaging apps before Slack but Slack largely won because they’d designed something that performed the same basic function in the way people enjoyed more and got more out of.
 They nailed the design.
-As a quick non-tech example, Starwood Hotels founder Barry Sternlicht often cites design as the key differentiator in the hotel products he’s built and key way they’d differentiate in what is, otherwise, a commodity (a room with bed and bath).
+As a quick non-tech example, Starwood Hotels founder Barry Sternlicht often cites design as the key differentiator in the hotel products he’s built and the key way they’re differentiated in what is, otherwise, a commodity (a room with bed and bath).

 Design is vetting:

 Design is the necessary vetting phase of any idea.
 Because ideas are cheap we a process to tease them out and think harder about them.
 Design is a big part of this.
-Ideas may be cheap but investing time to build something that hasn’t been properly or full thought out in a design phase is really expensive!
-There is risk in moving forward to build any idea but really solidifying thoughts in a disciplined design phases forces one to think a bit harder about whether this is actually a good idea and can help us feel we’ve worked to “derisk” it.
+Ideas may be cheap but investing time to build something that hasn’t been properly or fully thought out in a design phase is really expensive!
+There is risk in moving forward to build any idea but really solidifying thoughts in a disciplined design phase forces one to think a bit harder about whether this is actually a good idea and can help us feel we’ve worked to “derisk” it.